Use this list of the best greige paint colors to help you narrow down your paint color selection and make picking just one color much easier!

 Is greige still popular / on trend?

-As of the publication of this article in late 2022, greige is still very popular and in style.
+As of the publication of this article in 2024, greige is still very popular and in style.
 That said, I’ve never been one to advocate for decorating your home because of a trend.

 - Worldly Gray (Sherwin Williams) – warm, chameleon greige with mild green (and occasional purple) undertones.